 Each year we’ve relied on a large team of volunteers to make WITS run smoothly, and this year we’re lucky enough to be able to hone our strengths into a smaller, more agile team.
 We couldn’t be more thrilled to work together to bring you the best WITS yet.
 You can follow us all on Twitter here!

-Don’t Forget: You can purchase your ticket to WITS ’17 here.
-We can’t wait to see you in Milwaukee in April!
+Don’t Forget: You can purchase your ticket to WITS ’18 here.
+We can’t wait to see you in Québec City in May!

 WITS ’17 Chair

 Facebook | Instagram | Twitter | Website | Read Marissa’s Articles

 Marissa’s love for travel was sparked when she studied abroad, an experience that inspired her to launch her travel blog, Little Things Travel.
 Most recently she worked in marketing and served as an advisor in international education.
 Although she grew up in Chicago, Marissa is now based in Boulder, Colorado where you can usually find her skiing, hiking, or biking when she’s not traveling.